Emil Bernstorff

-Emil G. J. Bernstorff (born 7 June 1993) is a British racing driver of Danish and German descent.
+Emil Gustav Johan Bernstorff (born 7 June 1993) is a former British racing driver and content creator of Danish and German descent.
 He last raced in the 2016 GP2 Series.

 Career

 Karting

 Born in Greater London, Bernstorff began karting in 2003 and raced mostly in the United Kingdom for the majority of his karting career, working his way up from the junior ranks to progress through to the KF2 category by 2009, when he finished in eighth position in the Spanish KF2 championship.

 British Formula Ford

 2010 saw Bernstorff début in the British Formula Ford Championship with Jamun Racing.
 He finished seventh in the championship with three podiums.

 ADAC Formel Masters

 In 2011, Bernstorff took part in the full ADAC Formel Masters season with Motopark Academy, taking thirteen podiums in twenty-four races, including five victories, to finish runner-up in the final championship standings.

 FIA European Formula 3 Championship

 Bernstorff stepped up to the FIA European Formula Three Championship in 2012, switching to ma-con Motorsport.
 He finished tenth, with a podium finish at the Norisring.